Release and maintenance¶

-Ansible is developed and released on a flexible 4 months release cycle.
+Ansible is developed and released on a flexible six month release cycle.
 This cycle can be extended in order to allow for larger changes to be properly implemented and tested before a new release is made available.

-Ansible has a graduated support structure that extends to three major releases.
-For more information, read about the Development and stable version maintenance workflow or see the chart in Release status for the degrees to which current releases are supported.
+Ansible has a graduated maintenance structure that extends to three major releases.
+For more information, read about the Development and stable version maintenance workflow or see the chart in Release status for the degrees to which current releases are maintained.

-Older, unsupported versions of Ansible can contain unfixed security vulnerabilities (CVE).
+Older, unmaintained versions of Ansible can contain unfixed security vulnerabilities (CVE).

 You can refer to the porting guides for tips on updating your Ansible playbooks to run on newer versions.

 This table links to the release notes for each major release.
 These release notes (changelogs) contain the dates and significant changes in each minor release.

 |2.9 Release Notes||Maintained (security and general bug fixes)|

 |2.8 Release Notes||Maintained (security and critical bug fixes)|

 |<2.5||Unmaintained (end of life)|